jorruior/RiboTransPred/README.md

 ```

 FlashAttention-2 is not available via conda and must be installed separately.
-You can install it via pip (ensure you have a supported CUDA version, e.g., 11.7 or 12.1):
+You can install it via pip:

 ```bash
 pip install flash-attn --no-build-isolation